vinaykeshava/inotebook_MERN/readme.md

-#MERN Stack Project - Post Management
+# MERN Stack Project - Post Management
 This is a MERN (MongoDB, Express.js, React.js, Node.js) stack project that allows users to manage posts.
 Users can perform actions such as login, signup and view, update, delete,  create posts.

-##Prerequisites
+---

+## Prerequisites
 Before running the project, make sure you have the following prerequisites installed on your machine: